oktadev/okta-blog/_source/_posts/2020-04-09-build-fast-website-csharp-dapper.md

 ## Set Up the .NET Core 3.1 Web Project

 Now that we understand our business case and have our data analysis in hand, we can start putting together a useful API and website.
 We want to make sure our website is secure, but developing our own security protocols and managing them to keep our data secure and our users safe is a massive undertaking.
-Fortunately Okta has made that process super easy, so I’ll be using that to make sure our web application is secure.
-I’ll be using a security flow that is tailored for sites that are actively engaging consumers with server-side rendered pages, but there are other security flows for service-to-service APIs and client-rendered single-page applications that are just as easy to use.
+Fortunately Okta has made that process super easy, so I'll be using that to make sure our web application is secure.
+I'll be using a security flow that is tailored for sites that are actively engaging consumers with server-side rendered pages, but there are other security flows for service-to-service APIs and client-rendered single-page applications that are just as easy to use.

 Create a new project in Visual Studio and start a new *ASP.NET Core Web Application*.